Learn how to make smoked swordfish on ANY grill or smoker!

 - 4-6 cups cold water (enough to cover the swordfish steaks in whatever container you use).

-- 1/2 Cup Kosher Salt
+- ½ Cup Kosher Salt

-- 1/2 Cup Brown Sugar
+- ½ Cup Brown Sugar

-- 2 Tbsp Coarse Ground Black Pepper
+- 2 tablespoon Coarse Ground Black Pepper

-You may need to double this if you are making more than 4 smoked swordfish steaks,
+You may need to double this if you are making more than 4 smoked swordfish steaks.

 Place the swordfish steaks in a sealable plastic or glass container with a lid and make sure they are submerged in the well mixed brine solution.